 Can't get enough of city.ballet.?
-Every Monday, we'll be posting a new interview with a different cast member from the AOL On docu-series about New York CityBallet.
-For our final installment, we talk to soloist Craig Hall.
+Every Monday, we post a new interview with a different cast member from the AOL On docu-series about New York CityBallet.
+For our final installment, we talk to principal Maria Kowroski.

 When she was 5, Ashley Laracey danced as a party guest in Sarasota Ballet’s Nutcracker and was dazzled by the Sugarplum Fairy.
 “I knew that was what I wanted to do when I grew up,” the New York City Ballet soloist says.
 “It sealed the deal for me.”
 On December 22, Laracey will debut in the role in NYCB’s version.
 Pointe spoke with her recently about how she’s preparing for it.

 Move over, Nutcracker.
 In December of 1957, New York City Ballet premiered George Balanchine's iconic black and white ballet, Agon, with Diana Adams and Arthur Mitchell dancing the leads.
 Below is a clip of the originals performing the work.

 Why are peeks at ballet companies' shoe rooms always so intriguing?
 We all wear pointe shoes; we know what they look like.
 But a dancer's shoes—especially when, as at the Royal, they're customized to her specifications—are incredibly personal.
 In a way, visiting a shoe room is like peering into so many artists' souls.